La Orotava Hotels

 Visit La Orotava

-Being on the north side of Tenerife, La Orotava is set in amongst attractive fertile countryside.
-Much of the town's wealth came from the fertile slopes surrounding the town and today the main crop covering the hills is bananas.
+La Orotava is a town on the north west coast of of Tenerife not far from Puerto de la Cruz.
+Being on the north side of Tenerife La Orotava is set in attractive fertile countryside with a backdrop of Mount Teide, Tenerife's volcano.
+Much of the town's wealth came from the fertile slopes surrounding the town and today the main crop covering the hills is bananas

 In the past many of the wealthiest residents of Tenerife lived in La Orotava and their influence can be seen in the many beautiful buildings.
 A particular feature are the beautifully carved wooden balconies and interior courtyards.
 The Casa de los Balcones and the Casa del Turista both have lovely interior courtyards that are open to the public.